surniaulula/wpsso-wc-metadata/readme.txt

 WPSSO Metadata for WooCommerce (aka WPSSO WCMD) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

-Additional product information for Open Graph meta tags and Schema Product properties requires the WooCommerce integration modules in the <a href="https://wpsso.com/">WPSSO Core Premium plugin</a>.
+Additional product information for Open Graph meta tags and Schema Product properties requires the WooCommerce integration module provided with the <a href="https://wpsso.com/">WPSSO Core Premium plugin</a>.

 == Installation ==